MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-A-General-Provisions/part-403-Special-Programs-Projects/subpart-I-Transparency-Reports-Reporting-Physician-Ownership-Investment-Interests/section-403.904.md

 (iii) Name of the research study.

-(iv) Name(s) of any related covered drugs, devices, biologicals, or medical supplies (subject to the requirements specified in paragraph (c)(8) of this section), for drugs and biologicals, the relevant National Drug Code(s), if any, for devices and medical supplies and report a therapeutic area or product category if a marketed name is not available.
+(iv) Name(s) of any related covered drugs, devices, biologicals, or medical supplies (subject to the requirements specified in paragraph (c)(8) of this section); for drugs and biologicals, the relevant National Drug Code(s), if any; and for devices and medical supplies, the relevant device identifier, if any, and the therapeutic area or product category if a marketed name is not available.

-(v) Information about each physician covered recipient principal investigator (if applicable) set forth in paragraph (f)(1)(i)(A) of this section.
+(v) Information about each non-teaching hospital covered recipient principal investigator (if applicable) set forth in paragraph (f)(1)(i)(A) of this section.

 (vi) Contextual information for research (optional).